jonkarrer/battleship/README.md

 ### For tomorrow

-1. Fix when boat hovers outside of box it wraps.

-2. Fix when boat passes 89, it throws error.
+1. Fix when boat passes 89, it throws error.

-3. Fix when 1-3 are clicked, throws error because the i - 4 is too long for that corner to turn of pointer events.
+2. Fix when 1-3 are clicked, throws error because the i - 4 is too long for that corner to turn of pointer events.
 Need to shorten the i - 4 with and if statement maybe.